MicrosoftDocs/SupportArticles-docs/Teams/files/desktop-app-option-missing.md

 ---
-title: Desktop app option is missing when trying to edit files in Teams
+title: Desktop app option is missing when editing Office files in Teams
-description: Fixes an issue in which you can't find the default desktop app option to edit an Office file in Teams.
+description: When you try to edit an Office file in Teams, the file's corresponding desktop app option is missing.
 author: v-charloz
 ms.author: v-chazhang
 manager: dcscontentpm